justinwoo/nix-shorts/posts/your-first-derivation.md

 Then prepare a `default.nix`, which will be the default Nix file used when we run `nix-build` in a bit.

+Everything starting with # is a comment both in the shell script and in the Nix language.

 ```nix
 # Set nixpkgs to the default but allow it to be overridden if necessary
 { pkgs ? import <nixpkgs> {} }: